kwantam/conec/README.md

     - [ ] automagically pick client-to-client vs proxied streams
 - questions / maybes
     - [x] Client driver - what is the API for this? one driver for whole client?
-    - [ ] switch ControlMsg -> CoCtrlMsg and ClCtrlMsg?
     - [ ] better Client naming (name by pubkey? but only if not ephemeral...)
     - [ ] Client <-> Coord streams? pseudoclient? alt: just spin up a Client
         - this seems like it should be quite easy to handle
+    - [ ] switch ControlMsg -> CoCtrlMsg and ClCtrlMsg?
+    - [ ] switch from String to Bytes where possible to reduce copying?
+        - atomics seem likely to be more expensive than copies for this case!

 ## license